docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.md

 On Mac OS: `~/Library/Preferences/Adobe/Common/AME/[version]/Presets/`

-In CS4, where the files are saved depends on whether you’ve opened the Export Settings UI in Premiere Pro or Media Encoder:
+In CS4, where the files are saved depends on whether you've opened the Export Settings UI in Premiere Pro or Media Encoder:

 ### Media Encoder presets